ankddev/terminal-go/README.md

 - [codewars-api-rs](https://github.com/ankddev/codewars-api-rs) - Rust library for Codewars API
 - [conemu-progressbar-go](https://github.com/ankddev/conemu-progressbar-go) - Progress bar for ConEmu for Go
 - [envfetch](https://github.com/ankddev/envfetch) - Lightweight crossplatform CLI tool for working with environment variables
+- [zapret-discord-youtube](https://github.com/ankddev/zapret-discord-youtube) - Zapret build for Windows for fixing Discord and YouTube in Russia or othher services
 ## Support

 If you have any questions or suggestions, please open an issue on GitHub.